 4. Choose a software development company

-If you need more information on how the process of vendor verification should look like, go to our article How To Choose A Custom Software Development Company or How To Scale Software Development Teams Successfully.
+If you need more information on how the process of TMS provider verification should look like, go to our article How To Choose A Custom Software Development Company or How To Scale Software Development Teams Successfully.

 5. Tech stack